fshowalter/franksmovielog.com-v1/content/pages/about.md

 But wait, there’s more.

 My time left on this planet is less than the time I’ve spent here, so I’ve compiled a review bucket list based on my favorite stars, directors, and writers.
 I call it the [Watchlist](/watchlist/).
-Four thousand plus titles means I won’t get through them all but I’m gonna try.
+Three thousand plus titles means I won’t get through them all but I’m gonna try.

 The ground rules: